Democratic Republic of Congo

 |People Served:||1,475,207 (2012 est.)|

-Catholic Relief Services began its program in the Democratic Republic of Congo (DRC) in the 1960s at the invitation of the country's Catholic Episcopal Conference and, with the exception of a few brief closures, has maintained a continuous presence since 1993.
+Catholic Relief Services began programs in the Democratic Republic of Congo (DRC) in 1961 at the invitation of the country's Catholic Episcopal Conference and, with the exception of a few brief closures during important events in the country's history, has maintained a continuous presence since 1993 providing support to partners and other stakeholders.

-CRS has offices in South and North Kivu, and base offices in Kalemie (North Katanga), Lodja, Sankuru (Kasaï Oriental), Shabunda (South Kivu), and Dungu (Province Orientale).
-These offices were established to respond to needs in the most efficient way and assure greater support and close collaboration with local partners, particularly Diocesan Caritas partners from across the country.
-CRS implements programs in the DRC in partnership with more than 67 local partner organizations.
+CRS operates from a main office in Kinshasa, sub offices in North and South Kivu provinces, and base offices in Lodja (Kasaï Oriental province) and Dungu (Oriental province).
+These offices were established to assure greater support and close collaboration with local partners, particularly Diocesan Caritas partners from across the country.
+Currently CRS implements programs in the DRC in partnership with more than 67 local partner organizations.